LucasDelfino92/morrowindsharp/mw#.md

 - [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410?) by half11
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.
 - [**True Scourge**](https://www.nexusmods.com/morrowind/mods/43294?) by R-Zero
-Makes the Scourge artifact behave more like its descripion in the game books - now it kills summoned daedra in one hit.
+Makes the Scourge artifact behave more like its description in the game books - now it kills summoned daedra in one hit.
 An optional plugin sets summoned daedra's souls to zero, making them impossible to soultrap.
   - Hide *TrueScourge.ESP*
 - [**Wizard Staff for Wizards**](https://www.nexusmods.com/morrowind/mods/48302) by Endify
 Adds in a Wizards Staff to high ranking members of the Mages Guild.